Key takeaways:

 4. Fluctuating expenses

-Changing costs like when material prices increase or when you need to bring on a specialized subcontractor for a job can lower profit margins overall and for individual jobs.
+Changing costs—such as rising material prices or the need to bring on a specialized subcontractor for a job—can reduce profit margins overall and on individual jobs.

 5. Your industry